Skip to Content

-New or Transitioning
+New or Transitioning to a Career at Sea

 Crowley Careers

-Are you new to the maritime industry or transitioning out of the military?
+Career at sea: Are you new to the maritime industry or transitioning out of the military?

 Engine vs. Deck – Ratings for Seagoing Individuals

-One decision an individual needs to make when they are looking to start a career at sea is whether they want to work on deck, in the wheelhouse, in the engine room, or in the galley.
-No decision is incorrect, but depends upon what you enjoy and what you are hoping to achieve from your career at sea.
+One decision an individual needs to make when they are looking to start a career at sea is whether they want to work on deck, in the wheelhouse, in the engine room, or the galley.
+No decision is incorrect but it depends upon what you enjoy and what you are hoping to achieve from your career at sea.
 Below is a short listing of ratings and a description of what they do on a ship or boat.

 Career Development Programs